jdoleary/Spellmasons/docs/CriticalPath.md

     - Release
 # Critical Path
 - Milestone | **Marketing** | Planning on September 1
-    - Get mastered SFX from Brad
-    - Improve the steam page with gifs and more description, see Marketing.md
     - Figure out how to separate audio tracks
         - https://obsproject.com/forum/resources/win-capture-audio.1338/
         - discord on phone